ReApptor/ReApptor.TypeScript.PagedList/README.md

     readonly items: readonly T[];

     /**
-     * The page index is in the superset starting from 1.
+     * The one-based page index is in the superset.
      */
     readonly pageNumber: number;